khatrijiraj/mynextjob/README.md

-# My Next Job
+# MyNextJob

-**My Next Job** is a full-featured Next.js application designed to streamline the job preparation and application process.
+**MyNextJob** is a full-featured Next.js application designed to streamline the job preparation and application process.
 It provides AI based tools for creating cover letters, resumes, mock interviews, quizzes, and industry insights—all in one platform.
 Built with modern web technologies, this project offers a robust, scalable, and responsive user experience.

 ---